kitschpatrol/mdat/readme.md

 <!-- /title -->
 ```

 It uses sets of customizable rules to decide what to replace with what.
-In the example above, the title was pulled from from a `package.json` file:
+In the example above, the title was pulled from from a `package.json` file.

 ## Packages